MicrosoftDocs/win32/desktop-src/WmiSdk/iwbemcausalityaccess.md

 ---
-Description: 'Keeps track of child requests that are generated from a parent request.'
+Description: Keeps track of child requests that are generated from a parent request.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'e1d98eae-6fc1-489b-aa8b-2e86bac5c65a'
+ms.assetid: e1d98eae-6fc1-489b-aa8b-2e86bac5c65a
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: IWbemCausalityAccess interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
 ---

 # IWbemCausalityAccess interface

 The **IWbemCausalityAccess** interface keeps track of child requests that are generated from a parent request.
-You can obtain an **IWbemCausalityAccess** object by using a query interface (QI) for [**IWbemContext**](iwbemcontext.md).
+You can obtain an **IWbemCausalityAccess** object by using a query interface (QI) for [**IWbemContext**](/windows/win32/WbemCli/nn-wbemcli-iwbemcontext?branch=master).
 Each request is identified by a Globally Unique Identifier (GUID) and can have a parent request or can be a top request.
 A GUID is a unique 128-bit number.
 For example, 5b2fc63a-8af4-44cb-960c-aefdced908d6.

 ## Members